-Kirstin Dodge, Counsel at Homburger, is a member of the firm’s litigation and arbitration team.
+Kirstin Dodge, counsel at Homburger, is a member of the firm’s litigation and arbitration team.
 Her practice focuses on representation of clients in international commercial arbitrations and investment treaty arbitrations, including in disputes relating to intellectual property, long-term supply contracts, joint ventures and the energy and pharmaceutical industries.
-Ms. Dodge's practice also includes serving as a mediator for such disputes.
-She is an accredited mediator with the Swiss Chamber for Commercial Mediation and holds a Certificate of Advanced Studies (CAS) in mediation from the University of St. Gallen Law School.
+Ms Dodge is also an accredited mediator with the Swiss Chamber for Commercial Mediation (SKWM) and the Swiss Federation of Mediation Associations (SDM-FSM) and holds a Certificate of Advanced Studies (CAS) in mediation from the University of St Gallen Law School.

-Ms. Dodge is the immediate past Co-Chair of the International Arbitration Committee of the American Bar Association's International Law Section and currently serves as a Senior Advisor to the Committee.
+Ms Dodge is a former co-chair of the International Arbitration Committee of the American Bar Association's International Law Section and currently serves as a senior adviser to the Committee.
 She is an active member of the Committee's Third Party Funding Working Group and Investment Treaty Working Group.